Introduction

 This document is a brief guide to the variety of online education platforms and services currently available to the Rutgers community.

-Until the migration to Canvas is complete, however, there remain five learning management systems currently in use across Rutgers University (more information is available on the Rutgers online learning website: https://tlt.rutgers.edu):
+Until the migration to Canvas is complete, however, there remain one learning management system, Sakai, currently in use across Rutgers University (more information is available on the Rutgers online learning website: https://canvas.rutgers.edu/):

 Curriculum Committees